 Multi-Markdown enhanced the language with new capabilities that are supported by other versions.
 It was originally written in Perl, but it was eventually ported to C. Fencing, syntax highlighting, tables, metadata, fragments/cross references links, footnotes, strikethrough, definition lists, and math are all supported.

 What exactly are GitHub MD files?

-GitHub is a programmers' and developers' cloud-based internet service.
-It's a place where they can keep track of, manage, and store modifications to their projects.
+GitHub is a programmers' and developers' cloud-based internet service used to store and share code.
+It's a place where developers can keep track of, manage, and store modifications to their projects.
 When working with GitHub, programmers and developers frequently utilize the MD file extension for README files in the Markdown Documentation file format (readme.md).

 What is an MD file and how can I make one?

 To produce a Markdown Documentation file, which is the most frequent MD file type, open a text editor, create a new file, and name it Readme.md or anything else that makes sense, then save it with the.md extension.
 Then use the MD format to create whatever markdown document you want to create.

 An MD file is usually opened on a website which is able to render Markdown syntax.
 For example, Github readme files use the Markdown syntax to render their readme files formatted as the author desires.
 An .MD file can be opened with any text filter editor, because it is a simple text file.